 Because the items made a big difference in Varner's recovery, she made a financial donation for materials so other women could have them.
 "I wanted to pay it forward so others have the same comfort.
 The pillow and pouch mattered to me, and I'm certain they'll matter to others as well," she says.

-It has been five years since Varner's surgery and she feels great.
+Today, Varner feels great.
 Still paying it forward, she advises anyone just diagnosed with breast cancer to talk to someone who has been through treatment and ask them about their journey.

 "You'll likely hear things you won't read online, like once your hair starts growing, there'll come a day you feel the wind in your hair and that will be a special moment.
 Celebrate the successes."